remind-me-later/Ceres/README.md

 ## Build

 To build the [SameBoy](https://github.com/LIJI32/SameBoy) bootroms is necessary a C compiler as well as the [RGBDS](https://rgbds.gbdev.io/) toolchain.
-By default the compiler searchs for the compiled boot roms in the `BootROMs/build/bin` directory, to build them run `make` in the `BootROMs` directory.
-You can also provide your own binary boot roms by passing the `-b` flag to the program.

-To build the emulator `cargo build` should suffice.
+To build them run `make` in the `ceres-core/boootroms` directory.
+After that `cargo build` to build.

 ## Platforms